Sample Weekly Plans / Male / Child

 Exercise: Easy family walk and light stretching 30 min · Light ≈45 kcal burned Recovery + flexibility

-Saturday A South Asian day — dal and roti deliver the week's biggest fiber boost to fuel the longest play session.
-1,850 kcal
+Saturday A South Asian day — dal and roti deliver a hearty fiber boost to fuel the longest play session.
+1,793 kcal

 MealFoodskcal Protein gCarbs gFat g